dr-richard-barker/smallRNAseq_DRB/README.md

-# smallRNAseq plan A, B and C
+# smallRNAseq plan A, B, C and Options D which is the mirDeep2 centric pipeline

 As we explore different small RNAseq analysis pipelines we start by breaking down the NF_Core small RNAseq pipeline to help us understand how it's working.
 Writing up these early stages are good practice while developing bioinformatics processing pipelines even if they don't make it into the final code.